 The best PG & G rated holiday movies for toddlers

 We’ve been watching this movie every year since our kids were babies.
 How can Santa deliver billions of presents to the whole world in just one night?
 Perhaps with his army of one million combat-style Field Elves – and a vast, state-of-the-art control centre under the ice of the North Pole – he can do it… This is one of the best children’s Xmas movies for the whole family and you’ll probably find yourself watching it to the end – even after the little ones have nodded off to sleep.
+Add this one to your list of Christmas movies that are G rated.

 Rudolph the Red Nosed Reindeer